Practitioners say more in the medical industry accepting the benefits of what they call ‘integrative medicine’

 By Deborah Jeanne Sergeant

-In recent years, non-Western medicine has grown in popularity and availability.
+In recent years, complementary medicine and holistic health care services have grown in popularity and availability.
 Most insurers cover at least some modalities.
 According to the National Institutes of Health, more than 30 percent of adults and approximately 12 percent of children use non-Western health care.

 A few prestigious medical schools have begun offering dual certification programs, which has raised the esteem for integrative practitioners.
 Well-known medical doctors such as Mehmet Oz, Deepak Chopra, Andrew Weil, and Mark Hyman also use and endorse modalities that originate outside Western medicine.